calpoly-iandunn/csc473/lectures/17-spatial-data-structures.md

 ```

 It is not sufficient to simply transform the `min` and `max` corners.
-Consider the result of a long and narrow shape is rotate 45 degrees.
+Consider the result of a long and narrow shape is rotated 45 degrees.
 The containing AABB will need to be significantly larger in volume.

 {% include scaled-figure.html name="transform-aabb" alt="transformed aabb" %}

-It is clear that the box formed by the transformed min and max is not sufficient.
+It is clear that the box formed by the transformed min and max (dotted outline) does not cover the transformed shape.
-The box formed by transforming coordinates is also rather larger.
+The box formed by transforming each corner of the box is also a little larger than it needs to be.
-However, finding a true-fitting box for a transformed shape would be difficult for all general shapes,
+However, finding a true-fitting box for a transformed shape would be difficult for all general shapes
-(though in the case of some like triangles it would be quite easy)
+(though in the case of some like triangles it would be quite easy),
 and for the purposes of our hierarchy it is not a huge problem if boxes are slightly larger than they should be,
-though it *would* be a huge problem if boxes didn't fully cover the shapes.
+though it *would* be a huge problem if boxes didn't fully cover the shapes they are supposed to contain.

 ### Building the Tree